ShubhamDigole/BarcodeInventaryProject/README.md

 to run this project

 create inv-project named db
-import database from db folder
+import database from database folder

 default logins are